acham1/ostep-code/homework/process-api/README.txt

 4. I think there are many variants of the exec functions for convenience.
 They are all front-ends for execve, but provide alternative functionality for common use cases.

 5. In the child, wait returns -1 since there it has no child processes of its own.
 In the parent, the PID of the child is returned and the resulting status indicates the child exited normally.

+6. waitpid is more useful when a process has multiple children and wants to act on a status-change in a specific one of them.